garystafford/nlp-client/README.md

 ![GitHub Actions](https://github.com/garystafford/nlp-client/actions/workflows/main.yml/badge.svg)

-Go-based microservice, part of a set of (5) microservices for the application used in the blog post, [Cross-Account Amazon Elastic Container Registry (ECR) Access for ECS: Deploying containerized applications on Amazon ECS using cross-account elastic container registries](https://garystafford.medium.com/amazon-elastic-container-registry-ecr-cross-account-access-for-ecs-2f90fcb02c80).
+A Go-based microservice, part of a set of (5) microservices for the application used in the blog post, [Cross-Account Amazon Elastic Container Registry (ECR) Access for ECS: Deploying containerized applications on Amazon ECS using cross-account elastic container registries](https://garystafford.medium.com/amazon-elastic-container-registry-ecr-cross-account-access-for-ecs-2f90fcb02c80).
 Please read the post for complete instructions on how to use the files in this repository.

 1. [nlp-client](https://github.com/garystafford/nlp-client)